§ Trust Spanning Protocol (TSP) Specification

 will create an endpoint-to-endpoint relationship with endpoint B

 using the same procedure specified in Section 3.
-Instead of direct messages in Section 3, the endpoint A
+Instead of direct messages as in Section 3, the endpoint A

 will use routed messages defined in Section 5.3.
 Recall in Section 5.3.1, endpoint A